sycdan/nosedive/README.md

 ### [Level 3](kb/019ff102-cafa-780d-80bd-efb9c68617fc.md)

-Ordered decks replace one backlog: new feats start on the highest deck, `drop` advances them downward, and a fully landed feat leaves the final deck.
+Ordered decks replace one backlog: new feats start on the highest deck, `drop` advances them towards production; manage multiple `ships` from one terminal, each with their own decks.

 ## How we got here